 How to extend the lifespan of a Pleatco cartridge?

 First thing is to read and follow the manufacturer's cleaning instructions for element cleaning.
 Always use a soft brush for the cleaning, maintain a proper chemical balance in your pool, and alternate between two sets of filters to enhance the effectiveness of your filter cartridge.

 Some helpful tips include keeping track of the filter canister pressure and cleaning the filter when there is a rise of about 8 PSI, and for Baquacil users it is a good idea to clean the filter cartridge using Baqua Clean before using any other cartridge cleaner.

 Spa cartridge cleaning and efficiency is dependent upon the use-heavily used spas need a cartridge replacement sooner than the spas that are sparingly used.

-4. How do I clean my Pleatco filter cartridge?
+How do i deep-clean a Pleatco filter cartridge?

 i) Follow the manufacturer's instructions for removing the filter cartridge from its housing.

 ii) Wash all the pleats with a garden hose using a straight-flow nozzle spraying from top to bottom at a 45 degree angle.

 iii) Continue until all pleats are debris-free.

 iv) If there are lots of contaminants present in the pool or spa like suntan lotions, perspiration or other oils, you may want to first soak the element for at least one hour-preferably overnight-in a commercial filter cleaner, or in one cup TSP (tri sodium phosphate) mixed into 5 gallons of water, or in one cup of dishwasher detergent mixed into five gallons of water.